 Djerba, the largest island of North Africa, is situated southeast of Tunisia on the Gulf of Gabes, and is ringed by miles of sandy beaches and luxury hotels.
 With its ideal temperate climate, this is another very popular Tunisian destination.
-The many resort hotels provide anything you need from lazy bronzing days, to a wide range of intense activities like thalasso or water sports.
-Enjoy startling Djerba, one of Tunisia’s best kept secrets!
+The many resort hotels provide anything you need for lazy days of sunbathing, plus a wide range of activities like thalassotherapy or water sports.

 Holiday-geared Hammamet has long attracted international vacationers, a fact to which the glorious decades-old Yasmine resort complex serves as testament.
 The town itself offers just the right dose of thrills to culture enthusiasts looking to break the lethargy of an all-inclusive respite with some sightseeing and shopping – all within the ancient walls of a cream-colored, low-rise Medina.

 Located in north-eastern Tunisia, Monastir is a major tourist resort.
-With its attractive marina and old fishing port, the city is an excellent base for a beach holiday and offers a wide range of physical activities such as water sports, fishing, excursions and golf.
-Whatever the season, you will find an ideal climate to enjoy some of Tunisia’s finest sand beaches and crystalline water along with a dizzying choice of waterfront hotels and restaurants featuring both international and local cuisine.
-Whether you’re up to a lazy day sunning on the beach or more physical type of activities, your stay will certainly be unforgettable!
+With its attractive marina and old fishing port, the city is an excellent base for a beach holiday, offering a vast array of activities to enjoy such as water sports, fishing, and golf.
+Whatever the season, you will find an ideal climate to enjoy some of Tunisia’s finest sand beaches and crystal-clear waters, along with an overwhelming choice of waterfront hotels and restaurants serving both local and international cuisine, making it an excellent destination for anyone seeking a memorable vacation.